 Your body is your home.
 A home you can't move out of, trade, or replace.
 Unlike a home made of lumber and nails, what you do in your home can't be repaired.
 It stays with you forever.
 The consumption of alcohol, tobacco, and/or drugs makes our homes grow old faster.
-Things can begin to break, look worn, and fall into disrepair surprisingly quickly.
-Since substances can make a person feel good for a little while, they can make a user forget the damage they are doing.
-Be careful and treat your body with respect!
+Things can begin to break, look worn, and fall into disrepair other drug.